Carbon Monoxide Detectors

 Interested in volunteering with New Kent Fire-Rescue Fire?
 Fill out a Volunteer Application and then join us at our monthly orientation.

-The next scheduled New Volunteer Member Orientations are Thursday, November 13, 2014 and Wednesday, December 10, 2014.
+The 2016 New Volunteer Member Orientations will be held on the following Wednesday dates: March 30th; May 25th; July 27th; September 28th; and November 30th.
 Attendance at only one of the orientations is required.
-The start time and locations for each date is 7:00 PM at Fire Station 1 (Providence Forge) in the facility training room.
+The start time and location for each date is 7:00 PM (please arrive early) in the training room at Fire Station 1 (Providence Forge) located at 4315 North Courthouse Road, Providence Forge, VA 23140.

 Check out these informative SAFETY TIP SHEETS from the National Fire Protection Association and help keep yourself and your family safe this winter and holiday season.
 Christmas Tree Safety | Winter Holiday Safety | 10 Winter Tips | Heating Safety | Candle Safety